 On the web, it’s different.
-Your readers are lazy, or at least 75 percent of them are, and they don’t care about too much pictorial language.
+Your readers are lazy, or at least 75% of them are, and they don’t care too much for pictorial language.
 They want to quickly find what they are looking for.
 If that means scanning all the text there is, then make sure you keep it brief and to the point.

 It’s out of the question that expertise is important for others to trust you, but expertise doesn’t mean you know something that others cannot understand.
 Actually, it’s the other way around.
 You become a respected expert if you know how to explain your field of expertise to others.

-First of all, make sure you highlight relevant keywords to identify the main point per paragraph.
+- First of all, make sure you highlight relevant keywords to identify the main point per paragraph.
 In general, you should try to highlight one word or phrase per paragraph, but not more.

-Second, use lists to structure your content.
+- Second, use lists to structure your content.
 Lists are very easy to scan and a great way to show how different items relate to each other.
 For example, numbered lists can be a clear way of describing a step by step process, without having to tell a whole story.

-The way you style and structure your content is of utmost importance to whether or not it helps you to effectively communicate with your visitors.
-Web users are lazy and only a relatively small percentage really reads the content on your site.
+More often than not, web users are multi-tasking and only a small percentage will read the entire content piece you are presenting.
 The rest just scan through, hoping to trip over some relevant details.
-In order to both satisfy the small group of truly interested people, and the lazy majority, you need to optimize the readability of your web content.
+In order to satisfy both groups, it’s essential to optimize the readability of your web content.

 Improve readability by carefully considering font choices, keeping your copy concise, and offering sufficient anchors for effortless scanning.